Harold J. Cook

 Harold John Cook FRCP (born 1952) is John F. Nickoll Professor of History at Brown University and was director of the Wellcome Trust Centre for the History of Medicine at University College, London (UCL) from 2000 to 2009, and was the Queen Wilhelmina Visiting Professor of History at Columbia University in New York during the 2007–2008 academic year.

-Prof. Cook's research interests include a number of related projects on the ways by which medical knowledge was exchanged between distant locations.
-More generally, he is interested in the ways in which challenges and opportunities for the field of the history of medicine are unfolding in the context of recent developments in global history.
+Prof. Cook’s research interests encompass several related projects examining how medical knowledge was exchanged between distant locations.
+More broadly, he explores how challenges and opportunities in the field of medical history are evolving within the context of recent global historical developments.

 Cook is co-editor of the journal Medical History, serves on a number of advisory boards and professional bodies, and has been elected to an honorary Fellowship of the Royal College of Physicians.

 Academic career

 Prof. Cook's academic career has evolved across decades.